Nyayic/fanny.hashnode.blog/clsorwfrf00030ajzeus5b3rm.md

 ## Step 7: Learn About React Basics

 Now that you have a running React application, it's a good time to start learning about React basics, such as components, state, and props.
-The official \[React documentation\]([React JS](https://react.dev/)) is a great resource for beginners.
+The official React documentation([React JS](https://react.dev/)) is a great resource for beginners.

 ## Step 8: Use Version Control